-Our sample starts on 1 January 1999 when the Euro became legal tender for members of the European Monetary Union and ends at the end of 2018.
-Our subsamples start on 24 June 2005 when the China Foreign Exchange Trading System started to announce the CNY central parity (CNYM) and on 2 March 2011 when the CNH exchange rate was available.
-Following Forbes and Rigobon (2002), we compute two-day rollingaverage of log differences of exchange rates to control for the fact that currency markets of different countries do not operate during the same trading hours.6
+Our sample starts on January 1, 1999 when the Euro became legal tender for member of European Monetary Union and ends at the end of 2018.
+Our subsamples start on June 24, 2005 when the China Foreign Exchange Trading System started to announce CNY central parity (CNYM) and March 2, 2011 when the CNH exchange rate is available.
+Following Forbes and Rigobon (2002), we compute two-day rolling-average of log differences of exchange rates to control for the fact that currency markets of different countries do not operate during the same trading hours5.

 Summary statistics on two-day rolling-average exchange rate changes are reported in Panel A of Table 1.
-With 5,215 daily observations, the CNY and the CNYM are negative on average, suggesting the general trend of appreciation against the US dollar for the full sample.
-For the subsample, all three RMB exchange rate changes are positive on average, suggesting the general trend of deprecation against the US dollar since March 2011.
-All the standard deviations of all three RMB exchange rate changes are smaller than other currency counterparts, except for the SAR.
+With 5215 daily observations, CNY and CNY central parity are negative on average, suggesting the general trend of appreciation against the USD for the full sample.
+For the subsample, all three RMB exchange rate changes are positive on average, suggesting the general trend of deprecation against the USD since March 2011.
+All The standard deviations of all three RMB exchange rate changes are smaller than other currency counterparts, except for Saudi Arabia Riyal.
 Among three RMB exchange rate changes, the mid-price is the least volatile while the CNH is the most volatile, suggesting that the offshore market is less regulated and thus may provide additional and distinct information.
+In contrast, the skewnesses and kurtosises of RMB exchange rate changes are generally higher than other currency counterparts of developed markets, suggesting more extreme events in the Chinese currency.
+This is probably due to China's exchange rate policy changes in recent years.
+Jarque-Bera tests indicate that all daily changes of exchange rate are not normally distributed.
+Also, ADF tests show that all exchange rates are stationary in the first differences.